MicrosoftDocs/win32/desktop-src/Msi/msiarpsettingsidentifier.md

-﻿---
+---
-Description: 'The MSIARPSETTINGSIDENTIFIER property contains a semi-colon delimited list of the registry locations where the application stores a user''s settings and preferences.' ms.assetid: '524ba004-d3a2-4619-8c98-362761a3ae7a'
+Description: The MSIARPSETTINGSIDENTIFIER property contains a semi-colon delimited list of the registry locations where the application stores a users settings and preferences. ms.assetid: 524ba004-d3a2-4619-8c98-362761a3ae7a
 title: MSIARPSETTINGSIDENTIFIER property
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # MSIARPSETTINGSIDENTIFIER property